Thrace: Geography

 The historical boundaries of Thrace have varied.
 The ancient Greeks employed the term "Thrace" to refer to all of the territory which lay north of Thessaly inhabited by the Thracians, a region which "had no definite boundaries" and to which other regions (like Macedonia and even Scythia) were added.
 In one ancient Greek source, the very Earth is divided into "Asia, Libya, Europa and Thracia".
 As the Greeks gained knowledge of world geography, "Thrace" came to designate the area bordered by the Danube on the north, by the Euxine Sea (Black Sea) on the east, by northern Macedonia in the south, and by Illyria to the west.
 This largely coincided with the Thracian Odrysian kingdom, whose borders varied over time.
-After the Macedonian conquest, this region's former border with Macedonia was shifted from the Struma River to the Mesta River.
+After the Macedonian conquest, this region's former border with ancient Macedonia was shifted from the Struma River to the Mesta River.
 This usage lasted until the Roman conquest.
 Henceforth, (classical) Thrace referred only to the tract of land largely covering the same extent of space as the modern geographical region.
 In its early period, the Roman province of Thrace was of this extent, but after the administrative reforms of the late 3rd century, Thracia's much reduced territory became the six small provinces which constituted the Diocese of Thrace.
-The medieval Byzantine theme of Thrace contained only what today is East Thrace.
+The medieval Byzantine theme of Thrace at some point contained only part of what is today East Thrace.
+Maritsa river, also known as Evros, runs though Thrace and forms the modern border between Western and Eastern Thrace.